-- 1 (2-inch) Parmesan rind, plus ½ cup freshly grated Parmesan cheese
+- 1 2-inch Parmesan rind, plus grated Parmesan cheese for serving

-- 6 oz. dry pasta (either small shells or ditalini)
+- 4 oz. dry pasta either small shells or ditalini

 - Heat oil in a large pot or Dutch oven over medium-high.
 Add onion, carrots, celery, and chopped stems of chard (reserve greens); cook 5 to 6 minutes, stirring often, until vegetables start to soften.
 Stir in salt, pepper, garlic, and sweet potato; cook 2 minutes, stirring often.
-Add chickpeas, diced tomatoes, broth, water, thyme, and Parmesan rind.
-Simmer, covered, 50 to 60 minutes, until sweet potato is tender.
+Add chickpeas, tomatoes, broth, water, thyme, oregano, and Parmesan rind.
+Simmer, covered, until sweet potato is tender, about 45 minutes.

-- Remove bare thyme stems and cheese rind.
-Stir in reserved chard greens; cook 2 minutes, until wilted.
-Add pasta and bring soup to a boil.
-Cook, uncovered, until pasta is al dente, about 10 minutes depending on pasta size.
-Ladle soup into bowls and garnish with freshly grated Parmesan cheese.
+- Remove thyme stems and cheese rind.
+Stir in reserved chard greens and pasta.
+Bring to a boil over high, reduce to medium-high, and cook until pasta is al dente, about 10 minutes depending on pasta size.
+Serve soup with freshly grated Parmesan cheese.